ZigEmbeddedGroup/microzig/port/raspberrypi/rp2xxx/README.md

 - `VTOR` is configured to point to the RAM vector table at runtime
 - Memory initialization skips `.data` copy (since everything is already in RAM)

-The rp2xxx bootrom, when flashing a UF2 file jumps to the *lowest address flashed*, so if there are no flash blocks (in the 0x10000000 range), then it'll just to RAM instead.
+The rp2xxx bootrom, when flashing a UF2 file, jumps to the *lowest address flashed*, so if there are no flash blocks (in the 0x10000000 range), then it'll just to RAM instead.

 ### Build Configuration